getgauge/taiko/docs/CONTRIBUTING.md

 ### Bumping version of taiko

-Any pull request tagged with the label
+Any pull request tagged with the label [ReleaseCandidate](https://github.com/getgauge/taiko/pulls?q=is%3Apr+label%3AReleaseCandidate+) will trigger a release on merge and must add a commit bumping up the version of the release.

 For bumping patch version run

     npm version patch --no-git-tag-version